aniuska/DataScience/disertation/readme.md

+#  Effects of varying geographic scale in the accuracy of variable selection using regularised regression methods

 # Abstract
 This work investigates the effects of varying geographic scale in the accuracy of variable selection using regularised regression methods.
 This work is motivated by the gaps in the research about the impact of applying regularisation on data that are dependent